UFOdestiny/ReCUE/README.md

-# TrAC: Trace-Conditioned Answer Consistency for EfficientUncertainty Quantification in LLMs
+# TrAC: Trace-Conditioned Answer Consistency for Efficient Uncertainty Quantification in LLMs

 Judge-free, single-trace uncertainty quantification (UQ) for mathematical reasoning LLMs.
 TrAC reads whether a model still **re-commits** to the answer it